istio/istio.io/content/docs/setup/kubernetes/platform-setup/minikube/index.md

 ---
 title: Minikube
-description: Instructions to setup Minikube for use with Istio
+description: Instructions to setup Minikube for use with Istio.
 weight: 10
 keywords: [platform-setup,kubernetes,minikube]
 ---